yudataguy/RawRAG/utils_readme.md

 # Raw RAG Utility Classes

-This library provides a set of utility classes for text processing, keyword extraction, search functionality, schema conversion, and message parsing.
+This provides a set of utility classes for text processing, keyword extraction, search functionality, schema conversion, and message parsing.
 Below you'll find detailed explanations and examples for each class.

 ## Table of Contents